charmbracelet/wish/README.md

 [^1]: https://en.wikipedia.org/wiki/Secure_Shell

-That means, among other things, that we can write custom SSH servers, without touching `openssh-server`, so we can securely do more things than just providing a shell.
+That means, among other things, that we can write custom SSH servers without touching `openssh-server`, so we can securely do more things than just providing a shell.

 Wish is a library that helps writing these kind of apps using Go.